 You can read more information about the DCO planning process on the PINS website here.

-We are planning to submit our full application to the Planning Inspectorate towards the end of in 2023.
+We are planning to submit our full application to the Planning Inspectorate in 2024.
 We have been and will continue to work with communities and other stakeholders before this to develop and refine our Scheme in more detail.

-We will set out a summary of the responses received in a Consultation Report, with details on how feedback has shaped and influenced the proposals.
-This report will form part of our application for a DCO, which we expect to submit later this year.
+We will set out a summary of the responses received throughout our pre-application consultation in a Consultation Report, with details on how feedback has shaped and influenced the proposals.
+This report will form part of our application for a DCO, which we expect to submit in 2024.

 You will be able to register your interest in our proposals directly with the Planning Inspectorate, who will then inform you about the progress of our application during the examination process, and let you know about further opportunities you will have to inform and contribute to the planning process.